 As one student editor put it: “The combination of strong, genuine voices and thoughtful, well-crafted prose, along with the variety in subject matter and form among the work, makes plain china a gathering place for the ideas, talents, and essay writing service preoccupations of undergraduate writers—and isn’t that what this is all about?”

 We think it is, and thank all participants for making it possible.
-Now publishing for our fourth year, we expect an even richer mix as more schools participate in future issues of the plain china: Best Undergraduate Writing series.
-We are also excited to be part of the Forum for Undergraduate Student Editors (FUSE) and to see the rise of more and more national journals, most recently First Inkling and The Adroit Journal.
+Now publishing for our sixth year, we have witnessed an ever richer mix as more schools have participated in the plain china: Best Undergraduate Writing series.
+We are pleased to be part of the Forum for Undergraduate Student Editors (FUSE) and to see the rise of more and more national journals.

 How we work

 We only consider work by undergraduate writers published in literary journals during the previous year.
-Student editors, working in genre groups, not only propose, argue for and collectively choose pieces, they also discuss editing with fellow genre members and correspond with contributing writers to make the work the best it can be.
-The reading, selection, and editing process takes place in the fall; student editors receive academic credit.
+We solicit journals each spring, averaging over the past six years about 75 annually.
+In the fall, student editors, working in genre groups, not only propose, argue for and collectively choose pieces, they also discuss editing with fellow genre members and correspond with contributing writers to make the work the best it can be.
+For the reading, selection, and editing process, student editors receive academic credit.
 A small group of students assemble, digitally publish, and promote the anthology in the spring.

-Initially published in three installments each spring, plain china begins this year to publish year-round, launching new work on the first of each month.
-Prize winners will be featured in the April, September, and December issues.
+The anthology publishes monthly installments throughout the year, launching new work on the first of each month, from April to March.
+Writing Prize winners (see below) are featured in the April, September, and December issues.